lightserver/cryptotpyrc/README.md

 ## Testing
 1. ```sbt test``` runs only JVM part of tests
+2. Rhine/ Node just does not work (SubtleCrypto...)
-2. to test in browser run ```sbt appJS/test:fastOptJS``` and then open provided test.html.
+3. To test in browser run ```sbt appJS/test:fastOptJS``` and then open provided test.html.
 (There are still issues with scalatest async tests, though.)